Dirk Inzé

-Dirk Inzé (born 19 October 1957) is a Belgian molecular biologist and professor at Ghent University (Ghent, Belgium).
-In 2002, he succeeded Marc Zabeau as scientific director of the VIB-UGent Center for Plant Systems Biology.
-His research interest is on the molecular networks underpinning yield and organ growth both under standard as well as mild drought stress conditions in Arabidopsis and the C4 crop maize.
+Dirk Inzé (born 19 October 1957) is a Belgian molecular biologist and professor emeritus at Ghent University (Ghent, Belgium).
+He received his PhD from Ghent University in 1984 and was appointed professor at Ghent University in 1995.
+From 2002 to 2023, he was the director of the VIB-UGent Center for Plant Systems Biology.

+His research focuses on the molecular networks regulating plant organ growth and crop productivity, particularly in Arabidopsis and maize.
 He is a member of the European Molecular Biology Organization (EMBO).
-He was recipient of the 1994 Körber European Science Prize.
-In 2005, he was awarded the Francqui Prize on Biological and Medical Sciences for his research on plant systems biology.
+He was a recipient of the 1994 Körber European Science Prize, the 2005 Francqui Prize in biological and medical sciences, and the 2017 GCHERA World Agriculture Prize.
+He became a member of Academia Europaea in 2020.
+He was elected a Fellow of the American Association for the Advancement of Science in 2019.